+Cyber Essentials Password Policy

 - remove or disable special access privileges when no longer required (when a member of staff changes role, for example)

 The overall goal of the Cyber Essentials scheme is to help organizations guard against common cyber threats and show their commitment to cyber security.
 There are five accreditation bodies that can help with assessment and certification.
 The following accreditation bodies are listed on the NCSC’s website: APMG, CREST, IASME, IRM and QG Management Standards.
 The Cyber Essential certification is a stamp of approval that an organization has put the most critical cyber security measures in place.

 Cyber Essentials password policy requirements

 If you are planning for Cyber Essentials accreditation you will need to make sure your password policy is up to the challenge.
 Shift the password burden away from your users, and place it instead on the technical systems.
 For example, you could use a password blacklist to stop leaked passwords, lock accounts after repeated login attempts, and stop periodic password expirations.
-You should also limit the number of users who have privilege access, and use those accounts for only the task that is required of them.
+You should also limit the number of users who have privileged access, and use those accounts for only the task that is required of them.